jaalto/project--shell-script-performance-and-portability/STYLE-GUIDE.md

 Compared to [Snake Case], underscore characters can increase visual noise.

-Prefer UPPERCES for global variables outside of functions,
+Prefer UPPERCASE for global variables outside of functions,

 ``` shell